splunk/public-o11y-docs/gdi/get-data-in/connect/aws/aws-connect-ms.rst

 .. _aws-connect-ms:
+.. _aws-wizard-metricstreams:

 *********************************************************************
-Connect to AWS using the guided setup in Splunk Observability Cloud
+Connect to AWS with Metrics Streams from the Splunk console
 *********************************************************************

 .. meta::
-  :description: Use guided setup to connect Splunk Observability Cloud to AWS through CloudWatch.
+  :description: Use guided setup to connect Splunk Observability Cloud to AWS through CloudWatch using Metric Streams.

-If you have Administrator privileges for Splunk Observability Cloud and your Amazon Web Services (AWS) account, you can use the UI guided setup to create an integration to connect to AWS, and configure metrics and logs collection.
+If you have Administrator privileges for Splunk Observability Cloud and your Amazon Web Services (AWS) account, you can use the UI guided setup to create an integration to connect to AWS with Metric Streams, and configure metrics and logs collection.

 Check :ref:`get-started-aws` for prerequisites, information on ingest methods, and other ways to connect Splunk Observability Cloud to AWS.

-.. _aws-wizard:
+.. note:: To connect using the Splunk Observability Cloud API, refer to :ref:`get-configapi`.

 Use the guided setup to connect to AWS
 ============================================

+If you activate Metric Streams, take the following considerations into account:

+* When creating the new AWS IAM policy, :ref:`add these additional permissions <metricstreams_iampolicy>` to the ones already suggested in the guided setup.
+* Update your settings and deploy the CloudFormation template following :ref:`these steps <activate-cw-metricstreams>`.

 To access the guided setup for AWS integration, perform the following steps: